Pavel Ushakov

-Pavel Nikolayevich Ushakov (2 November 1779 – 1853) - Russian commander of the era of the Napoleonic Wars, general from the infantry of the Imperial Russian Army, adjutant general.
+Pavel Nikolayevich Ushakov (2 November 1779 – 1853) — Russian commander of the era of the Napoleonic Wars, general from the infantry of the Imperial Russian Army, adjutant general.

 Biography

 Pavel Ushakov was born on 2 November 1779 in the village of Potykino, Yaroslavl Province, to a noble family of a real state adviser Nikolai Ivanovich Ushakov and Ekaterina Vasilyevna Telyakovskaya; younger brother of General Sergey Ushakov.
 He received his primary education at home, and then was brought up in the boarding house of Johann Mathias Schaden in the city of Moscow.

 Almost from birth, he was recorded in the Preobrazhensky Life Guard Regiment as a lieutenant, and three years later he was transferred to the Izmailovsky Life Guard Regiment.

 Bravely fought in the wars of the third and fourth coalitions; was wounded and marked by the shoulder straps of the colonel (11 August 1809).

 After the Napoleonic army invaded Russia, Ushakov took an active part in the Patriotic War of 1812, fought in a number of key battles of this war, and for Borodino on 23 December 1812 he was awarded the Order of St. George of the 4th class.

 In retribution of zealous service and distinction rendered in the battle against the French troops of 1812 on 26 August at p.
 Borodin, where, commanding the Rylsky Infantry Regiment and setting an example of excellent courage, he helped to line up under the most severe card shots and, with such courageous, undaunted action, stopped the enemy's desire."

-After the enemy was expelled from the borders of the empire, Ushakov took part in a foreign campaign of the Russian army during which he was promoted to major general on September 15, 1813, and was appointed chief of the Poltava Infantry Regiment on September 28, 1813.
+After the enemy was expelled from the borders of the empire, Ushakov took part in a foreign campaign of the Russian army during which he was promoted to major general on 15 September 1813, and was appointed chief of the Poltava Infantry Regiment on 28 September 1813.

 Since 1815, Ushakov led one of the brigades of the 7th Infantry Division (Russian Empire).

 From 30 August 1816 to 4 August 1817 he was retired.

-Returning to military service, he was appointed to be in the army, then took command of the 2nd Brigade of the 9th Infantry Division (Russian Empire), and from April 8, 1821 the 2nd Brigade of the 4th Infantry Division (Russian Empire).
-October 24, 1824 Ushakov was approved as the head of the 6th Infantry Division (Russian Empire).
+Returning to military service, he was appointed to be in the army, then took command of the 2nd Brigade of the 9th Infantry Division (Russian Empire), and from 8 April 1821 the 2nd Brigade of the 4th Infantry Division (Russian Empire).
+On 24 October 1824 Ushakov was approved as the head of the 6th Infantry Division (Russian Empire).

 22 August 1826 was promoted to lieutenant general.